 Qualifying criteria

-The qualifying criteria has also changed.
-This is set out in detail in section 2.
+The qualifying criteria have also changed.
+These are set out in detail in section 2.

 You will need to ensure that you take account of unaggregated L G P S pensionable service and pensionable service in a different McCloud remedy scheme when assessing if a pension account qualifies for underpin protection.